Robinhood vs Public in 2026

 Supplementary Services

-IRAs: Both brokers offer IRAs (Roth and Traditional formats).
+IRAs: Both brokers offer IRAs.

 Fully-Paid Stock Lending: Both brokerage firms offer it.